lmefiuna/jamieson_daphne/README.md

   vivado -mode tcl -source vivado_batch.tcl

-Build it and program the FPGA on the KC705 board with the bit file.
+Build it and program the FPGA on the DAPHNE board with the bit file.
 Then connect it to the network and try pinging the IP address.
 It should respond.
 Then you can try reading and writing using the special OEI UDP packets (see the example code in Python).
 There are some registers and buffer memories in this demo design to try out.

 JTO